Information for a first class mine manager certificates of competence (CoC) including legislative requirements, how to apply and where to find help.

 For more information, see our oral examination policies.

-If the BoE finds you competent and grants you with your first class mine manager CoC, a letter will be sent to you along with your certificate and information on CPD requirements.
+If the Board finds you competent and grants you with a first-class mine manager CoC, a letter of confirmation will be sent, along with your certificate and information on continuing professional development (CPD) requirements.

-You can reapply and re-sit the exam at any time.
+You can reapply at any time.

 - Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016(external link)